What is a Receptacle Outlet?(Learn Types & Uses)

 Video | AMRE Supply

-There are three different slots on a receptacle outlet.
+A receptacle outlet has three different slots.
 Understanding these three slots will help you in many ways.

 The hot wire connection is the smaller slot at the right side of the outlet.
-The hot wire that comes from the distribution panel connects to that terminal.
-Then, the slot gets energized and sends power to the particular appliance.
+The hot wire from the distribution panel connects to that terminal.
+The slot then gets energized and sends power to the particular appliance.

 The large slot located on the left side is the neutral wire connection.
 Finally, the bottom slot represents the ground wire connection.